ddaaggeett/whiteSocket/README.md

 WHITEBOARD: 2x3ft anti-glare surface

 ASSEMBLY: Whiteboard on tabletop face upward.
 Project image on whiteboard from above estimated 3ft from whiteboard surface.
 Recommend surround/back-lighting for whiteboard visibility for capture.
 Of course, assembly orientation is preferential.
 This project started with literal blueprinting in mind, so the face-up orientation is to cater to traditional engineering teams.
 Camera and projector remain untouched by user at all times.
 ____________________________________________________________________________

-BIG PICTURE:

-Blooprint.xyz is a new input system generating a database of image data of handwriting/drawing.
-Not only does it save the written data -> it makes it EDITABLE.
-This editable functionality is the foundation to what we can turn into a handwriting documentation system.
-Significance: Blooprint.xyz uses the power of big data analytics to naturally evaluate individuals' design significance in order to set in place a properly functioning value system centered around true ownership of theory/practice leading to societal/civil/economic gains.

-I'm not interested in personal handheld devices.
-I don't see any handheld device with a screen able to retain the full authenticity of a designer's personal work.
-Blooprint.xyz is a tool for the individual who generates their best content on paper and would benefit most by it retaining a value of its worth and having the power of networking to distribute its use, whatever the designed content may be.
-Bear with me, Model 1's prototype is a whole workstation, but there's plenty of room for increasing hardware beauty.

-We want global interaction -> it's not like there's different types of hand-drawing.
-It's not like a problem in a mathematics classroom is to be solved any differently than a problem with the theory behind a particle accelerator.
-The information of the problem doesn't change, only its approachability.
-So, NO to smartphones and tablets attempting to make a hands-on approach.
-They're a drag on the way the world really needs to extract and utilize pure intellect of human-kind.
-Don't get me wrong...they're good for most everything in terms of communications, but not articulation.
-Think bigger, back up and pick up a utility without autocorrect in it.
-Autocorrect can be sprinkled in later, but at first you can't mold (autocorrect) what isn't broken.
-Authenticity and articulation of designer work is not broken and should be valued at first draw.
-It's likely you'd pick up a pencil or pen.
-Good, that's as analog as you can get.
-The whiteboard marker is simply a way to make the writing and erasing as fast as possible.
-Measuring iterative attempts and failures along the way through any problem proves that individual's authoritarian value. -> what is open-source?

-Pixel manipulation is used to precisely align input image to output orientation.
-Projector lens and camera lens are not perfectly in line, so the output image needs to account for the transformation from the input image.
-See Calibration.java -> Calibration.stretch() demonstrating algebraic functionality of input to output transformation.
-More documentation on its derivation to come, but for now, know it just works.
-This transformation is what turns the marker on the whiteboard into an exact replicated image but from the perspecive of the projector.
-The projector then turns around and simply displays pure white space plus whatever hand-drawn designs in their exact physical location on the whiteboard where it was drawn by the user.

-Text by typing on keyboard is an added convenience.
-User is able to dictate position of new text location and edit text however necessary to supplement hand designs .

-With every Blooprint.xyz account comes options to share work publicly, or keep work private.
-There are levels of privacy.
-Shared work (open-sourced) is displayed to individuals with access to Blooprint.xyz accounts on the internet.
-Designer works with Blooprint.xyz software with the data collecting hardware.
-This data collected is then stored for redisplay on either another blooprint station, or on a basic internet browser with user's ability to comment endlessly on blooprints shared publicly.

-A single blooprint is an editable document containing hand-drawn detail (BLOOPS) with supportive text (BLIPS).
-____________________________________________________________________________

 BLOOPRINT USER MODEL: